|Q.||What is mediation?|

 |Q.||How does the mediation program operate?|

-- Each district has local rules that outline the operational procedures for their Custody Mediation Program.
-These can be viewed online.
-You must select the county where your case is filed in the drop down menu.
+Each district has local rules that outline the operational procedures for their Custody Mediation Program.
+Select the county where your case is filed from the drop down menu.

 |Q.||How do I get an appointment with the Custody Mediation Program in my county?|